History of Tommy Fleetwood in Timeline

 Tommy Fleetwood

-In 2010, Tommy Fleetwood made his professional début at the Czech Open on the European Tour, where he made the cut and finished tied for 67th.
+In 2010, Tommy Fleetwood made his professional début at the Czech Open on the European Tour, finishing tied for 67th.

-In September 2011, Tommy Fleetwood secured his first Challenge Tour win at the Kazakhstan Open, earning his place on the European Tour for 2012.
-At the conclusion of the 2011 season, he was the Challenge Tour Rankings winner.
+In September 2011, Tommy Fleetwood secured his first Challenge Tour win at the Kazakhstan Open, guaranteeing his place on the European Tour for 2012.

-In August 2013, Tommy Fleetwood secured his first title on the European Tour at the Johnnie Walker Championship at Gleneagles, winning in a three-man sudden-death playoff.
+In August 2013, Tommy Fleetwood won his first European Tour title at the Johnnie Walker Championship at Gleneagles, winning in a three-man sudden-death playoff.

 On 22 May 2015, Tommy Fleetwood scored an albatross on the par-5 4th hole at the Wentworth Club during the second round of the BMW PGA Championship.

-Results are not in chronological order before 2015.
+The results were not presented in chronological order before 2015.

 January 2017: Abu Dhabi HSBC Golf Championship Win

-In January 2017, Tommy Fleetwood won the Abu Dhabi HSBC Golf Championship by one stroke.
-He moved from 99th in the World Rankings at the start of the year into the world top-20.
+In January 2017, Tommy Fleetwood won the Abu Dhabi HSBC Golf Championship by one stroke over Dustin Johnson and Pablo Larrazábal.

-In 2017, Tommy Fleetwood married Clare Craig, who also became his manager.
-Their son, Frankie, was born in 2017.
+In 2017, Tommy Fleetwood married Clare Craig, who also acts as his manager, and they had a son named Frankie.

 Others born on this day/year